Learning Adaptive Dexterous Grasping from Single Demonstrations: Experiments

 Skill selection results are reported in \tabref{tab:vlm1}.
 In T1, the VLM selects either S1 or S3.
 However, when a clear human preference is given (T2 and T3), the VLM reliably chooses the skill that best aligns with the request.
 In T4 and T5, the VLM prefers S3, as S1 and S2 are designed for a standing bottle.
 Even when instructed to grasp the bottom of a lying bottle (T5), the VLM selects S3 to ensure a feasible grasp.
 This shows that the VLM is able to consider both human intent and environmental context.

-In terms of overall task execution success rate (\tabref{tab:vlm2}), random selection often fails to select the appropriate skill.
-In contrast, VLM-based selection not only aligns well with human preferences but also achieves a high success rate in task execution.
+\short{In terms of overall task success rate (\tabref{tab:vlm2}), random selection often fails to choose the appropriate skill.
+In contrast, VLM-based selection aligns with human preferences and achieves high task success.}